 Rosa Santana Founder, Chief Executive Officer

-Realizing this passion early in her career at Kelly Services, a Fortune 500 Company, Santana made a substantial financial impact by delivering extraordinary results to challenges presented by her clients.
-In 1989, Santana expanded Kelly Services footprint into Mexico.
-Santana was named corporate Vice President in 1993.
-Eager to make an even greater impact in the industry, Santana accepted a Senior Vice President position at Westaff in 1998 and again successfully established operations in Mexico while leading a U.S. division.
+Realizing her passion early in her career at Kelly Services, a Fortune 500 Company, Santana made a substantial financial impact by delivering extraordinary results to client challenges.
+Santana expanded Kelly Services footprint into Mexico, and she was named corporate Vice President in 1993.
+In 1998, Santana accepted a Senior Vice President position at Westaff and again successfully established operations in Mexico while leading a U.S. division.

 In 2002, Santana reached a turning point in her career when downsizing presented her with new opportunities.
-She launched Integrated Human Capital (IHC) in the U.S. market and simultaneously opened her cross-border company in Cuidad Juárez, Mexico.
-In 2005, foreseeing a boom in the south-central Texas region, Santana expanded IHC to Austin and San Antonio.
-This visionary move set the stage for unprecedented growth for IHC.
+She launched Integrated Human Capital (IHC) in the U.S. market and simultaneously opened her cross-border company, Workforce Management Mexico, in Cuidad Juárez.
+Three years later, foreseeing a boom in the south-central Texas region, Santana expanded IHC to Austin and San Antonio.

-Santana’s commitment to integrity, innovation, and a continuous improvement culture drew the attention of Toyota procurement and supplier development leaders.
-After a strategic, successful 10-year relationship with Toyota and their suppliers, Santana was singled out for an opportunity to supply Toyota directly.
+Santana’s continued commitment to integrity, innovation, and a continuous improvement culture drew the attention of Toyota procurement and supplier development leaders, and she was singled out for an opportunity to supply Toyota directly.
 In 2014, Toyota introduced Santana Group’s Forma Automotive LLC as the company’s first Hispanic woman-owned direct Tier I supplier.
 Forma Automotive provides fully assembled beds for the award-winning Tacoma truck.

-While most of Santana’s knowledge is self-taught, she credits numerous mentors for her success.
-She was selected for and completed two Minority Business Executive programs at the Tuck School of Business at Dartmouth University as well as the Advanced Management Education program at the Kellogg School of Business at Northwestern University.
+Rosa credits her numerous mentors for her success and has completed two Minority Business Executive programs at the Tuck School of Business at Dartmouth University as well as the Advanced Management Education program at the Kellogg School of Business at Northwestern University.